 We measure the weighted average monthly incremental change in cumulative net losses for the vintage pools in the relevant historical period.
-The data reflects the impact on vintage pools of past events as well as more recent events reflecting current conditions.
+For the pools in the relevant historical period, we consider each pool's performance from its inception through the end of the current period.
 We then apply the results of the historical analysis to less seasoned vintage pools beginning with each vintage pool's most recent actual cumulative net loss experience and extrapolating from that point based on the historical data.
 We believe the pattern and magnitude of losses on older vintages allows us to establish a reasonable and supportable forecast of less seasoned vintages.